jellyfin/jellyfin-plugin-bookshelf/README.md

 ## About

 The Jellyfin Bookshelf plugin enables the collection of eBooks & AudioBooks, with the latter being able to be played through Jellyfin.
-This plugin uses Google Books as a Metadata provider.

-Supported eBook file types:
+### Supported eBook file types:

 - epub
 - mobi